slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.'*

-> *'You have to be the boss or you have to play ball.'*

-HINTS:

-HOWEVER...
-Be humble.

-> *'Keep your attempts at intimidation under control.
-Be careful not to become intoxicated by the power fear brings.'*
+Patterns of good leaders:
+- Knows when to speak and when don't.

-> *'I’m not here to help; I’m here to learn.'*
+- Knows how to create a vision of where they want to go.
+'I’m not here to help; I’m here to learn.'

-> *'No one is smarter than a small group.'*
+- Are part of the team.
+'No one is smarter than a small group.'
+- Make people feel as part of a family.
+- Power is having options than you can metabolize.
+Power is making decisions.
+- Leadership is based on emotional intelligence.

 <!--
-- power is having options than you can metabolize.
-Power is making decisions

-- leadership i sthe ability to locate yourself. sleep walking through life. self awareness is the ability to pause mind
+- leadership is the ability to locate yourself. sleep walking through life. self awareness is the ability to pause mind leaders must be good followers. good leaders are leaders that grow up in the hierarchy.

-> *'Praise by name, criticize by category.' -- Warren Buffet*

-you are a leader to somebody.leaders must be good followers. good leaders are leaders that grow up in the hierarchy.

-In order to be successful you will probably have to build a team of successful people to support you.
+- In order to be successful you will probably have to build a team of successful people to support you.
 You need them to be paid well and well taken care of.
-You must make it easy for them to succeed and you must teach them how to do it.
+You must make it easy for them to succe ed and you must teach them how to do it.
 You won’t do it alone.
 Put employees before customers.
 Owners make more than employees in the long run.

 We advance the welfare of others — often unconsciously — by sharing resources, cooperating, and collaborating within a social structure.
 As perhaps an unintended consequence, we find ourselves gaining power.
 Most often, this power is something that’s given to us, and not something we set out to seize.
 This runs directly counter to the popular belief that power is attained by becoming a Machiavellian super villain and using force, manipulation, deception, and strategic ruthlessness to take it at the expense of others.
 Individuals demonstrating value to other individuals — or companies demonstrating value to a society — gain power as a direct result.

-backup what you're preaching
-make yourself as part of a team make people feel as part of a family

-leader persuader -- mix com persuasion

 Always be clear and specific about what you expect from other people.
 You can not expect from them what you haven’t articulated…usually many times and in writing.
 Also plan for them to fail you.

-a good leader:
-a) knows when to speak and when don't.
-b) knows to create a vision of where they wanna go.

 When someone is out of line, don’t let it slide too far.
 If you let someone treat your poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
 What could have been very small is now a real problem that may compromise your relationship, business, etc.